TheochemUI/eOn/docs/source/user_guide/rgpot_metatomic.md

 ```{include} ../fig/generated/metatomic_backend_bench_table.md
 ```

-Treat timings as workload-specific (host CPU, torch build, warm vs cold neighbor lists).
-The plot is meant to show **order-of-magnitude packaging cost**, not a universal ranking.
+Timings depend on host CPU, torch build, and warm vs cold neighbor lists.
+The plot shows packaging cost on this workload (order of magnitude), not a general ranking.

 ```{note}
 Fat C++ Metatomic and the Python ``metatomic-torch`` extension both register